farmkit/docs/shopify/install/readme.md

 ![img](./pics/firstdash.png)

-After UI is set up and user statistics are accumulated, then you can see following such statistics.
+Once the UI is set up and user statistics are accumulated, you will be able to see the following statistics.

 ![img](./pics/afterstat.png)